Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Handy Engineering.md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-**Mitigation**: Younger children should be accompanied by an adult.
+**Mitigation**: Younger children should be supervised by an adult.
 CHaOS volunteers to oversee carefully and ensure straw segments not lying around.
 Ensure kids are not putting straw segments in their mouths.

 Call a first aider in the event of injury.